Winnie Harlow Stuns In Skimpy Bikini While Slurping Noodles In New Instagram Share

 “I wish I could be that food,” a third comment read.

-Winnie appears to be keeping social media users updated with her latest vacation adventures and thoughts, by posting stunning images regularly.
-However, it was her new share that got fans talking in the comments section.
+Winnie appears to be keeping social media users updated with her latest vacation adventures and thoughts by posting stunning images regularly.
 As previously reported by The Inquisitr, the supermodel gave her thoughts on the latest ruling by the Jamaican Supreme court.
 Winnie, who has Jamaican heritage, expressed her disappointment on the court ruling against children being able to wear dreadlocks in school.
 She declared that she would “do something about this” and encouraged fans to share their opinions on the matter.